Dream Tank × PEAC × City Partners

 Mayor Laura Weinberg

 Mayor of Golden and board member of the National League of Cities.
 Laura and Heidi met at Brown University — and years later, Laura became the civic champion who made this pilot possible.
 She sets the city's priority areas for the youth teams, receives the final Local Action Blueprint, and opens every door the program needs.
-Her involvement is what makes this a genuine city partnership.
+Her involvement is what makes this genuine civic partnership.

 Rebecca Irby